My-game-journal/blood_experiment_platformer/README.md

 - NPCs and enemies
 - Collectibles
 - Music and sound effects
 - Scene and script reorganization
 - Emotions control

+### 🛠️ Currently Working On

 - Health bar *(added 18.07.2025 — still in progress)*
+- Saving and loading system *(last fix 20.07.2025 - still in progress)*

 ### 🎨 Art Credits